Volunteering opportunities in India

 4. Talab Needs Help with Desert Safaris in Jaisalmer Rajasthan

-Thar Desert In Jaisalmer
+Desert-man In Jaisalmer India

 Jaisalmer, sitting in the heart of Thar Desert, is bluntly distinct from the rest of Rajasthan.
 The ‘Golden City Jaisalmer’ blends perfectly well with its yellow landscape.
 Bashing the sand dunes with the tires of the jeep is quite an experience in Jaisalmer!
 I was fortunate to have Talab as a driver, the owner of Wonbin Safari Hostel, who was also my host.